boutproject/xBOUT/README.md

 ### Installation

-To install xBOUT on your system you must first clone the repository using:
+xBOUT is not currently on pip or conda.
+Therefore to install xBOUT on your system you must first clone the repository using:

 ```bash
 git clone git@github.com:boutproject/xBOUT.git